foundriesio/docs/source/tutorials/creating-first-target/creating-first-target-summary.rst

 You explored what a **Target** is and the steps for creating one.
-The commands used in this tutorial, together with ":ref:`tutorial-gs-with-docker`", make up a large part of the FoundriesFactory® development flow.
+The commands used in this tutorial, together with ":ref:`tutorial-gs-with-docker`", make up a large part of the FoundriesFactory™ Platform's development flow.

 To summarize this workflow: